vineetk1/conversational-transaction-bot/README.md

 rm dialog-bAbI-tasks_1_.tgz
 ```
 Verify that the dataset is in the directory *conversational-transaction-bot/data/dialog-bAbI-tasks*.
-## Convert dataset to a default format
+## Convert dataset to the default format
 All datasets must be converted to the default format.
 An example of the default format is shown in the file *default_format_example.txt*, and in the directory *conversational-transaction-bot/convert_to_default_formats*.
 Verify that the current working directory is *conversational-transaction-bot*.
 Following command converts the downloaded dataset to the default format in the files - *defaultFormat.train, defaultFormat.valid, defaultFormat.test* - and in the directory *conversational-transaction-bot/data/dialog-bAbI-tasks/dstc2*:
 ```